Texas-Mexico Border – 'The Last Stand'

 Some were in tears because their mad dash into the U.S. failed.

-Over the past year, more than 137,000 illegal immigrants were caught along this 300-mile stretch, the “RGV,” representing about 40 percent of all such apprehensions along the southern border.
+Over the past year, more than 137,000 undocumented immigrants were caught along this 300-mile stretch, the “RGV,” representing about 40 percent of all such apprehensions along the southern border.

 “This is the last stand,” said Manuel Padilla, sector chief for the Border Patrol.